Frances Bates 1934 - 2020 - Obituary

-Corning, - Frances Strzepek Bates, age 86, of Corning, NY passed away peacefully at home on Saturday, August 22, 2020, with her family by her side.
+Frances Strzepek Bates, age 86, of Corning, NY passed away peacefully at home on Saturday, August 22, 2020 with her family by her side.
 She was born in Campbell, NY on April 17, 1934.

 She was predeceased by her parents, Anthony and Mary Strzepek, and her sister and brother in law Irene and Edward McManus.